Pickering Village: Industry and businesses

 Timothy Rogers built the first mill in the area, in 1810.
 His saw and grist mills were located around 5 km north of Lake Ontario.
 The dams constructed for the mills cut off the salmon off from their spawning grounds, and by the time of Rogers death, the salmon had practically disappeared from the Duffins Creek.

-In 1820, Alexander Wood of Toronto built the Elmdale grist mill near the intersection of what is now Church Street and Highway 401; the site was later occupied a Latter-day Saint chapel.
+In 1820, Alexander Wood of Toronto build the Elmdale grist mill near the intersection of what is now Church Street and Highway 401; the site was later occupied a Latter-day Saint chapel.
 The mill was rebuilt and changed owners several times, before being destroyed by fire in 1956.
 By 1825, there were two other sawmills in the township, one was on the Rouge below the old bridge, and one, and the other one probably higher up on the Duffins Creek.
 The lumber from these mills supported the shipbuilding industry at the mouth of the Rouge river.
 In 1837, a man surnamed Elliot, built a grist mill; it was later sold to Peter Head, and was known as Head's Mill.
 It gradually fell into disrepair, and was ultimately destroyed by fire.

 Noadiah Woodruff of Pennsylvania, another Quaker, settled in Duffins Creek around the same time as Timothy Rogers.
 In 1808, he built a tavern to the west of the village, on Lot 17 Concession 2 (almost immediately west of Moodie's Motel).
 The site later housed the Riverside Farms.
 Woodruff married Charity Powell, whose family owned a farm in the Pickering Beach area.
 Woodruff's sister Melinda married clock-maker Jordan Post, and their family acquired extensive lands in and around Toronto.
 In 1822, the Post family built the Post Inn on the south side of Kingston Road, around 3 km east of the Pickering village.
 It served as a home for the family, and also operated as a stage station, providing service for stagecoach driver, passengers, and horses.
 It shut down after the Grand Trunk Railway reached Pickering in 1856, rendering its services obsolete.

 Samuel Munger built another tavern on Lot 16, across the Creek, on the east side of Brock Road, in Concession 3.

 Hugh Brown's dry goods store was one of the first general stores in the Pickering Village.
 In 1857, Brereton Bunting, a migrant from England, bought the store and renamed it Old No. 1 store.
 The store was very successful, and sold a variety of goods including groceries, clothing, footwear, glassware, light fixtures, hardware, and medicine.
 His son Richard A. Bunting renamed the store to R. A. Bunting in the late 1880s.
 Bereton also provided other services, including issuance of marriage licenses.